HEA

 Sick Leave

 READ YOUR CONTRACT.
 Last negotiations we were able to get unlimited use of sick time for family for some units.
 We are also covered by the federal 12-week unpaid Family and Medical Leave Act (26 weeks if you or the family member are service members).
-The Massachusetts Paid Family and Medical Leave Act does not cover municipal workers (thank governor Baker for that one...).
+The Massachusetts Paid Family and Medical Leave Act does not cover municipal workers (thank Governor Baker for that one...).
+Some Units have a sick bank.

 Maternity/Parental/Adoption/Foster Leave

-READ YOUR CONTRACT.
+READ YOUR CONTRACT!
+Every word matters and if it doesn't say something (and it's not in the FMLA rules), that means it's no longer a thing!!!
 Last negotiations we were able to get parental leave and it changes slightly every year!
 Notify your supervisor and HR that you intend to take parental leave at least 60 days in advance if at all possible.
 You do not need to send a formal letter- HR will just ask you to fill out a form.
-We are also covered under the Federal Family and Medical Leave Act (read about on the Department of Labor's website here) and the Massachusetts Parental Leave Act (read about on the MA gov website here).
+If you do not have enough sick day, we are also covered for unpaid time off under the Federal Family and Medical Leave Act (read about on the Department of Labor's website here) and the Massachusetts Parental Leave Act (read about on the MA gov website here).
 Again, the Massachusetts Paid Family and Medical Leave Act does not cover municipal workers (thank governor Baker for that one...).

 Bereavement Leave